Haverford College: Campus

 Haverford College is located on the Main Line northwest of Philadelphia.
-The school is connected to Center City Philadelphia by the Paoli/Thorndale Line commuter rail system and Norristown High Speed Line (R100).
-The campus itself is situated in an affluent suburban neighborhood, adjacent to the Haverford School, the Merion Golf Club and the Merion Cricket Club, one of the oldest country clubs in the United States.
+The school is connected to Center City Philadelphia by the Paoli/Thorndale Line commuter rail system and the M (formerly known as the Norristown High Speed Line).
+The campus itself is situated in an affluent suburban neighborhood, adjacent to the Haverford School, the Merion Golf Club and the historically African-American South Ardmore neighborhood.
+The Merion Cricket Club, one of the oldest country clubs in the United States, is situated blocks away.
 Nearby attractions within walking distance include various food markets, grocery stores, restaurants, and Suburban Square, which hosts retail stores, restaurants and a local farmer's market.

-The larger Southern portion of campus is in Haverford Township, with a smaller Northern portion in Lower Merion Township.
+The larger southern portion of campus is in Haverford Township, with a smaller northern portion in Lower Merion Township.